 Click the Submit AES Direct Filings task.
-This will take you to a screen that contains eight AES Certification Statements.
+This will take you to a screen that contains a number of AES Certification Statements.
 Read each statement, check the box next to each statement, and click Accept.
-The statements are shown in Appendix 1 below.

-Starting in April 2016, all exporters were required to access AESDirect via the ACE portal.
-There are two ways to login to ACE.
-You can login directly from the CBP website, or you can use an export documentation and compliance software, such as Shipping Solutions.
+There are two ways to log into ACE: You can log in directly from the CBP website, or use an export documentation and compliance software such as Shipping Solutions.

-With a software program like Shipping Solutions, on the other hand, all the information that you have already entered into the program to create your export documents can quickly and easily be uploaded to AESDirect.
-Also, Shipping Solutions does a preliminary check of your data to make sure you aren’t missing any required information.
+Rather than duplicating all that data entry, a program like Shipping Solutions export documentation and compliance software takes all the information that you’ve already entered into the program and quickly uploads it to AESDirect.
+And to help ensure the accuracy of the information, Shipping Solutions does a preliminary check of your data to make sure you aren’t missing any required information.

-To login to ACE using Shipping Solutions, click the AES button at the top of the EZ Start screen.
+To log in to ACE using Shipping Solutions, click the AES button at the top of the EZ Start screen.
 Any missing items will be listed on the right side of the AES screen along with the EZ Start screen where they should be entered in Shipping Solutions.
 Close the AES screen and enter the missing items, and then click the AES button again.
 When all data has been entered, the message All AES data is complete will appear on the right side of the screen.
-Click the Login tab and login to ACE.

 The ACE Portal Login Screen

 Click the Login tab and log into ACE.